2026 Rotating Car Seat Comparison & Ratings

 MSRP: $349.99

-Pros: Generous RF height limits; anti-rebound base design; push-on LATCH connectors; SnugLock belt-tensioning lockoff works well
+Pros: Generous rear-facing height limits; anti-rebound base design; push-on LATCH connectors; SnugLock belt-tensioning lockoff

 Cons: EasyTurn has a narrow beltpath under the SnugLock tensioning lockoff to route the seatbelt or LATCH strap.
 The seatbelt routing isn’t intuitive, and there are plenty of opportunities for misuse, especially if you don’t have good visibility on the far side of the beltpath.
 You must store the tether when the seat is used rear-facing (and the storage location for the tether hook is behind the base), but the tether is required for forward-facing use.
 This means you must uninstall and reinstall EasyTurn 360 to attach/detach the top tether when transitioning between rear-facing and forward-facing.